netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    values which are specified in the format of UTC or time zone offset to UTC.

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-end" choice.
-The value of the "count" node MUST be greater than 1, the "start-time" value always counts as the first occurrence.
+The "count" value MUST be greater than 1, the "start-time" value always counts as the first occurrence.

    Unlike the definition of "recurrence-utc" grouping ({{sec-rec-utc}}),